 Related Allergy Inspiration: Gluten Free Pineapple Tart

-Arrowroot plays well with acid unlike some thickeners, however, does not play well with dairy.
-Interestingly, we’ve never experienced this first hand because everything we create is dairy free due to severe allergies in our home.
+Arrowroot plays well with acid unlike some thickeners, however, I’ve been told it does not play well with dairy.
+Interestingly, I’ve never experienced this first hand because everything I create is dairy free due to severe allergies in our home.

 Arrowroot Is Important For Gluten Free Flour Blending

 If you’re new to making gluten free flour blends, here’s the most important piece of advice I can share: flour blending is critical to your success.
 CRITICAL.
 For a gluten free flour blend to be effective, you need flours of different weights.
-We talk more about that in this article.
+Learn more about gluten free flour in this article.

-Arrowroot is a lightweight starch that brings fluffy to the table.
-Without a starch in your mix, you can end up with a dense gluten free product, and that’s no fun.
+Arrowroot is a lightweight starch that helps bring fluffy to the table.
+Without a light starch in your mix, you can end up with a dense gluten free product, and that’s no fun.
 The only time you shouldn’t flour blend: if you absolutely can’t due to dietary restrictions.

 Arrowroot In Gluten Free Baking

 Once you have an idea of how you’d like to go about flour blending, arrowroot should be experimented with.
-You can also use potato starch in baking.
-Interestingly, we sometimes use both together 🙂
+You can also use potato starch in baking which lends to a more delicate crumb.
+Interestingly, I sometimes use both together 🙂

 It’s very common for each recipe developer to have a go-to combination of flours and amounts.
-We have our favorite combo of millet, sorghum, oat, and arrowroot.
-Our recipes will use these in different amounts based on what we’re going for, but arrowroot is always a small (but very important) component.
+I have my favourite combo of millet, sorghum, oat, and arrowroot.
+My recipes will use these in different amounts based on what I’m going for, but arrowroot is almost always a small (but very important) component.

 Related Recipe: Gluten, Grain, & Corn Free Lemon Cake